top of page

 Aims & Ethos

-This safer recruitment policy focuses on the various aspects of recruitment in order to satisfy themselves that recruited staff share our ethos of keeping children safe.
+This safer recruitment policy focuses on the various aspects of recruitment to ensure that newly recruited staff share our ethos of keeping children safe.

-The safer recruitment policy not only focuses on recruiting staff but also our commitment of ensuring ongoing suitability such as carrying out yearly checks of the documents that we hold on staff files (see section on Ongoing Suitability below).
+The policy not only focuses on recruiting staff but also our commitment of ongoing suitability; a commitment such as carrying out annual documentation checks that we have on staff files (see section on ongoing suitability below).

 Legal Requirements:

-Chingford House Nursery is happy to conform to the following legal requirements and guidance:
+Chingford House Nursery conforms to the following legal requirements and guidance:

 • Equality Act (2010)